Terieyenike/terieyenike/README.md

 <!-- - I do lots of front-end (HTML, CSS, JavaScript) stuff through weekend projects and hackathons -->
 <!-- - I am an open-source maintainer to [LinkTree](https://github.com/Terieyenike/linktree/) Django project -->
-- I do stuff with data as an analyst
+- Right now, I do stuff with DevOps and the Cloud.
-- I am a speaker at tech conferences and meetups
+- I am a speaker at tech conferences and meetups.
 - I have fun with Python and JavaScript.

 ## Hackathon